 Q: How can I get my gear from the ferry to the campground?

-A: There may be a small number of carts to assist in getting gear from the dock to the campsite.
+A: There may be a small number of carts for rent from the conscessioner at Sea Camp dock that can be used to transport gear from the dock to the campsite.
 Campers should plan on carrying gear to the site either in a backpack or by bringing your own cart.
 Pack what is necessary but pack lightly for convenience.